Ingmar-de-Vries/HierarchicalPriors/README.md

 For details regarding this experiment, stimuli and analysis code, please see methods section of the article.
 Please contact me for any further questions at i.e.j.de.vries@gmail.com or ingmar.devries@unitn.it

 Note that the larger data files belonging to this repository are stored on a public OSF repository (DOI: TBD; or look for Ingmar de Vries - HierarchicalPriors).
 The OSF repository includes:
-  - MEG data.
+  - MEG data of 1 example participant to test this code.
 See more information in the "dataset_readme.txt" file included in this repository.
   - The 18 model RDMs used in the reported study (9 for the normal and inverted conditions, 9 for the scrambled condition).

 Note that this custom-written code uses several functions from the Brainstorm (tested version: 3) and Fieldtrip (tested version: 20191113) toolboxes, and was written and tested in Matlab 2023b.